mishmanners/hard-rubbish-info-website/README.md

 - **Web Scraping**: Fetch data from external sources related to hard rubbish disposal.
 - **Login**: log in and track what items you are looking to get rid of.
 - **Facebook plug-in**: to list the Facebook pages in the area that deal with hard rubbish.
 - **Locality**: Build out the location data to include more council, states, and countries.
-Currently the wesbite is only showing information for Merri-Bek Council.
+Currently the website is only showing information for Merri-Bek Council.
 - **Leaderboard**: Track your items and collect points for items that you 'save' from hardrubbish; both as a "seller" and "buyer".
 - **Connect with local businesses**: offer free advertising in return for products, discounts, or services that can be used as rewards; gamify the site.